braughtg/DCgit/UserStories.md

    - there is no _AssignmentID_.submissions directory.

 #### Closing a Course
-NEED TO DROP SELF AS A COLLABORATOR FROM ALL REPOS IN THE COURSE
+DROP SELF AS A COLLABORATOR FROM ALL REPOS IN THE COURSE DELETE ALL COLLECTED REPOS

   ___